Persuasive Essays: Introduction, Structure, & Topic Examples

 These errors can damage your credibility to the readers of your work or lead to a bad grade.
 Do not rely on grammar and error-checking tools.
 Proofreading the work on your own is the best way.
 That is the only way you identify the obvious errors you made when writing the work.

-You will easily identify each error at a time by reading the work slowly and dividing it into chucks if it is a long essay.
+You will easily identify each error at a time by reading the work slowly and dividing it into chunks if it is a long essay.
 Also, check whether the work is punctuated properly and review every heading or paragraph separately to make sure that they all make sense and support your thesis statements.

 Proofreading your work helps identify the mistakes that you frequently make in your writing and you can be sure to correct them in the future.